 Although it may seem hard not to get caught up in the chatter that often goes on in the workplace, an outstanding CNA makes it a point never to be a part of it—either as a listener or a contributor.

 As a result, a patient and his/her family members never hear about the personal medical challenges of other clients or the frustrations the CNA may feel about his/her job.

 To become an outstanding CNA, you need to be a student of life.
 Outstanding CNAs enjoy learning new things on a regular basis—especially related to their field.

-He/she is the one who not only knows how to use the different types of Hoyers, but also how and when it’s time to recharge the battery on a Hoyer so that is never runs out of power while in use!
+He/she is the one who not only knows how to use the different types of Hoyers but also how and when it’s time to recharge the battery on a Hoyer so that it never runs out of power while in use!

 Be a Team Player